vibby/adventistcommons.org/README.md

 - Free print file downloads of culturally relevant evangelism and discipleship resources.
 - A multilingual translation platform that allows anyone around the globe to translate and download resources into their own language and dialect.
-- Collaboration opportunities for writers, editors, proofreaders, graphic designers, and web developers.
+- Collaboration opportunities for writers, editors, proofreaders, graphic designers, illustrators, and web developers.

 ## Contribute